k3b/k3b-geoHelper/README.md

 # k3b-geoHelper library

-A j2se geo support library that is compatible with Android
+A j2se geo support library that is compatible with Android 2.3 (api 9) or later

 ## Status